HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 There are a few things that you can do yourself without calling a service technician.
 If you are a homeowner, it is important to be familiar with your AC system so you can catch problems before they happen.
 You don’t want your AC to fail when it is needed most.

-If you’re looking for a checklist that can you fill in or print out, check out our AC maintenance checklist pdf.
+If you’re looking for a checklist that can you fill in or print out, check out my AC maintenance checklist pdf.

 AC System Maintenance Checklist